 This summer has brought home a number of home truths when it comes to the environment in British Columbia, chief among them our consumption of water.
-Western Canada is facing severe drought conditions with some municipalities and districts declaring water restrictions and even states of emergency.
-As things heat up, outside watering has become one of the biggest targets for calls of conservation and reform.
+Western Canada is facing severe drought conditions, with some municipalities and districts declaring water restrictions and even states of emergency.
+As things heat up, outside watering has become one of the biggest targets for calls for conservation and reform.

 Lawns are one of the biggest reasons for outdoor watering as most need to be watered every other day if they are to stay green in the hot Okanagan sun.
 The Rutland Waterworks District has already had water restrictions in place for more than 40 years.
 Within that district, homeowners are only allowed to water their lawns every second day, based on an odd-even number system.

 California has been battling drought conditions for four years and watering of grass and lawns is no longer permitted.
 The American state has ordered cities and towns to cut back their water usage by 25% and changes in legislation will limit the traditional lawn.

 Starting in December, new residential landscaping restrictions will limit Californians in the amount of water-thirsty turfgrass and plants that can be included in the design.

 - Heavy water-using plants cannot comprise more than 25 percent of the landscape for yards of 500 square feet or more.

 - Yards of 2,500 square feet or more that require a permit, plan check or design review for renovations cannot include more than 25% turf or water-thirsty plants.

 - Landscape designs of less than 2,500 square feet undergoing renovations will be able to comply via a prescriptive checklist.